7 Best Hiking Trails in Japan

 There are numerous trails alongside this mountain.
 It is often difficult to find a short path with rewarding views, but look no further.
 There is a trail here that is recommended for beginners and perfect to use your new action camera and equipment.

 In just 90 minutes, hikers can make it to the fire bed and take in those breathtaking views.
+This is definitely one of the best things to do in Japan.

 5. Mt.
 Hiei (Kyoto and Shiga Prefecture)